s10208233/PTL-MAD-ASSIGNMENT/README.md

 ### Who is this application for?
 - This could be anyone who has a task in mind they wish to accomplish, e.g Students, Working Adults
 ### Why did we choose to develop this application?
 - We believe task management should be kept simple and convenient.
-By making management simple and convenient, people can focus more on doing rather than spending too much time on plannong
+By making management simple and convenient, people can focus more on doing rather than spending too much time on planning
 - Test what we've learnt in this module
 - For our own personal use